Your Mini Basket

 The most common audio setups are standalone, meaning you would have a different audio player in each room, but none of your rooms would be interconnected or linked together which doesn’t offer a particularly fluid user experience.

-This is what differentiates Sonos from other audio brands.
+This differentiates Sonos from other audio brands.
 Sonos makes multi-room audio not only possible but also extremely enjoyable and painless to use.

-This is because all of your speakers, whether they are ceiling speakers or standalone Sonos speakers, are visible in a single, central place being the Sonos app on your phone/tablet or PC.
+This is because all of your speakers, whether they are ceiling speakers powered by the Sonos Amp or standalone Sonos speakers, are visible in a single, central place being the Sonos app on your phone/tablet or PC.

 What are the Benefits of Ceiling Speakers?